Inspiration

 • far from the country's main attractions.

-Herceg Novi beaches
+Beaches of Herceg Novi

-Herceg Novi sights and surroundings
+Sights of Herceg Novi and Its Surroundings

 1. Old Town.
-Here is the "visiting card" of the resort - the Sahat Kula clock tower, built by the Turks in 1667, inside which the icon of the Black Madonna is kept.
-It is also recommended to visit the Orthodox Church of Archangel Michael and drink water from the nearby Turkish fountain Karaca, to see the fortresses Forte Mare (XIV century) and Canli Kula (XV century).
+This is where the resort’s main landmark is located — the Sahat Kula clock tower, built by the Turks in 1667, which houses the icon of the “Black Madonna.”
+We also recommend visiting the Orthodox Church of Archangel Michael, drinking water from the nearby Turkish Karacha fountain, and exploring the Forte Mare Fortress (14th century) and Kanli Kula Fortress (15th century).

-How to get to Herceg Novi
+How to Get to Herceg Novi

-To get to the resort quickly and comfortably, book a shuttle to the resort in advance (about €45 for a passenger car).
-If you take a cab at the airport, insist that the driver turns on the meter, because in season it is not uncommon to cheat tourists.
-Well, if you don't want to spend money, take a bus.
-The trip will cost €4, but will take more time: you will have to walk to the bus stop and wait for a hitchhiker.
+For a fast and comfortable trip, book a transfer to the resort in advance (around €45 for a passenger car).
+If you take a taxi at the airport, make sure the driver turns on the meter, as cases of tourist scams are not uncommon during the high season.
+If you prefer to save money, take a bus instead.
+The trip will cost €4 but will take more time: you’ll need to walk to the nearest stop and wait for a passing bus.

 Ulcinj